Middle Back Pain: 7 Causes (& How to Treat)

 Similarly to the lungs, when the stomach suffers from a condition like a reflux or ulcer, the pain can radiate to the mid back.
 People with stomach problems will often also notice burning in the throat, indigestion and vomiting.
 Read more about what can cause stomach and back pain.

-What to do: If you think your back pain is related to a stomach issue, you should see a gastroenterologist.
+How to treat: If you think your back pain is related to a stomach issue, you should see a gastroenterologist.
 Until you are assessed, be sure to maintain a healthy diet that is free from fried food, fatty food and sugar.

 When to see the doctor